micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-22-rashi_en.md

 ### passuk 8
 <b>Spend this night here.</b> The Sacred spirit visits him only at night.
 It is the same with all of the gentile prophets, and it was the same with Lavan — in a dream at night, as it is said, “God appeared to Lavan the Aramean in a dream that night,” like a man who visits his concubine secretly.
-<b>According to what Hachem tells me.</b> If He advises me to go with people like you, I will go with you. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Perhaps it is beneath His dignity to allow me to go, unless it is with higher ranking officials than you.
+<b>According to what Adonoy tells me.</b> If He advises me to go with people like you, I will go with you. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>Perhaps it is beneath His dignity to allow me to go, unless it is with higher ranking officials than you.
 <b>Remained (lit. sat)</b> The word denotes remaining.

 ### passuk 9